-SHEEP & GOATS
+SHEEP AND GOATS

-All sheep and goats consigned to Sylvan Fair must be free of scab, sore mouth, active fungal infection, warts or mange and will be inspected by the veterinarian before being allowed to unload.
+All sheep and goats consigned to Sylvan Fair must be free of scab, sore mouth, active fungal infection, warts or mange and will be inspected by the veterinarian at checkin.

+Animals must be free of abscesses and otherwise healthy.
 Any unhealthy condition or disease will make animal ineligible for entry or showing.

-Sheep and Goats: All sheep and goats must be identified with an official USDA Premise ID Tag, regardless of which division they are shown in unless accompanied by Registration Papers filed by with the Extension Office prior to the pre-fair deadline.
-In 2023, the pre-fair deadline is July 3, 2023.
+All sheep and goats must be identified with an official USDA Premise ID Tag, regardless of which division they are shown in unless accompanied by Registration Papers filed with the Extension Office prior to the pre-fair deadline.
 If a microchip has been inserted into the animal and is to be used in lieu of a state or county tag, the owner must provide a microchip reader to the superintendent at the Fair so that ownership and identification can be confirmed.